Welcome to Talamh Beo

 They also farm using home scale permaculture, the no-dig method and incorporate other holistic practices into their gardening

-Allison Roberts spent the last 20 years as a social entrepreneur running her bean-to-bar chocolate micro factory in West Cork!
+Allison Roberts spent the last 20 years as a social entrepreneur running her bean-to-bar chocolate micro factory in West Cork.
 Over the last few years she has changed course, doing a 2-year food waste reduction project with VOICE Ireland and is now part of Talamh Beo’s secretariat, focusing on the Strengthening Local Food Economies & Pathways to Organic SFSCs projects.
 Allison is also an active member of the Irish Cycling Campaign and has been running the Clonakilty Bicycle Festival since 2011.

 ×